 Achievement (CAR): "Challenged with low engagement, revamped email segmentation strategy, resulting in a 40% increase in open rates and 15% higher conversion."

-Every bullet point should, where possible, include a metric (%, $, #, time).
+Every bullet point should, where possible, include a metric (percentage, dollar amount, number, or time).

-Learn the Achievement Formula →7.
-Unprofessional Email Address & Contact Info Errors
+7. Unprofessional Email Address and Contact Info Errors

-The Mistake: beerlover92@yahoo.com or a phone number with missing digits.
+The Mistake: An unprofessional email address or a phone number with missing digits.

 The Reality: Your contact information is the first thing seen.
 An unprofessional email suggests a lack of maturity.
 A wrong number means you miss the interview call.